 Visiting the Garden

-From June until the end of August the Garden operates under its winter hours of trading.
-The Garden is open for Evening viewings on Wednesday evenings from 7-9pm, except in the Winter months (June, July & August).
-Summer hours resume early September.
+From September until the end of the May the Garden operates under its summer hours of trading.
+The Garden is open for evening viewings on Thursdays (10am – 8pm).
+During the winter months (June, July & August) the Garden will close daily at 5pm.

 Enquiries and bookings can be made by calling 477 3248 or emailing us at email@example.com.